ebuild Command: Tutorial & Examples

 • Dependency Issues: If the ebuild script has missing or incorrect dependencies, the build process will fail.

-• Incorrect Ebuild Scripts: If the ebuild script contains errors, the entire process might fail at various stages.
+• Incorrect Ebuild Scripts: Errors in the ebuild script can cause the entire process to fail at various stages.

 • Permissions: Ensure you have the necessary permissions to execute the ebuild command and write to the relevant directories.